Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/enum-const.md

 ### Parameters of contextual enumerations

-For dynamic enumerations based on a `read enum` operation that have input parameters, and their list of values is therefore dependent on the values of those parameters, constants for the names of such parameters will be generated in the `Parameters` class, so that they could be used with the local lookup cache loaders.
+For dynamic enumerations that are based on a `read enum` operation that have input parameters, and their list of values is therefore dependent on the values of those parameters, constants for the names of such parameters will be generated in the `Parameters` class, so that they could be used with the local lookup cache loaders.

 The following snippet shows such an enumeration with a `product id` input parameter.